TakasiVenkataSandeep-08/wifi-signal-monitor-desktop/README.md

-# wifi-signal-monitor-desktop
+# Wifi-Signal-Monitor-Desktop

 #### Description

-**wifi-signal-monitor-desktop** is a desktop application to monitor wifi signal strength on your mac and post a message to a desired channel on slack when ever the RSSI value is less than -67 dBm.
+**Wifi Signal Monitor** is a desktop application to monitor wifi signal strength on your mac and post a message to a desired channel on slack when ever the RSSI value is less than -67 dBm.

 ## Key Features

 - Auto monitor on app launch.
-- Preserve and download RSSI logs.
+- Preserve and download latest 500 RSSI logs.
-- Notify on slack thorugh webhook url.
+- Notify on slack if a valid slack webhook url is provided.

 ## Local setup